linw0724-linnet/ubuntu-server-setup/install_docker-container_deluge-server/README.md

 > For the `<NAS-share-path>` path to work correctly, your root directory should be suffixed with `.local`.
 For example, your NAS directory will look like `<NAS-name>.local/<directory>`

 > [!IMPORTANT]
-> For the Deluge Server host machine to properly access the NAS directory, ensure that directory permissions on the NAS are set correctly in accordance with the credentials that you specified in your CIFS credentials file that you created earlier
+> For the Deluge Server host machine to properly access the NAS directory, ensure that directory permissions on the NAS are set correctly in accordance with the credentials that you specified in your `.delugeservercredentials` file that you created earlier
 ```
 # Connect Torrents CIFS share to local Deluge Server downloads directory
 //<NAS-share-path> /nas/delugeserverdownloads cifs uid=1000,credentials=/opt/delugeserver/.delugeservercredentials,iocharset=utf8 0 0